Stressful times call for more purposeful focus on self-care. You may want to implement these tips to try to alleviate some of your stress.*

 Relaxation improves the mind and helps the body recover from stress.
 Even 10 minutes a day would be helpful!
 Use deep breathing techniques--take a deep breath slowly and all the way down to your stomach, hold your breath for a few seconds, and slowly breath out by emptying your stomach of your breath.
 Tell yourself to “let go of any tension” as you breath out.
 Do this for at least 5 or 6 times in each sitting.
 Practice yoga, listen to some relaxation tapes, etc.

 Do some kind of physical activity, even if you only have 10 minutes.
-Find a routine that creates a sweat and that fits your style (e.g., walk, swim, tennis).
+Find a routine that creates a sweat and that fits your style (e.g., walk, skip, dance, swim, tennis).
 This will help with your stress, anxiety, and depression symptoms.

 Nourish your body with nutritious food.
 Skipping meals robs you of the energy to cope.
 Sleep and rest when you are tired.